christian-dussol-cloud-native/kubernetes/guides/k8s-resources-management.md

 - **Kyverno** validates resize operations and maintains ratios
 - **resizePolicy** controls whether restart is needed for resize

-**Together, they create a complete, safe, and automated environment for Kubernetes operations**
+**Together, they create a complete, safe, and automated environment for modern Kubernetes operations!**

 ---